Dependent Random Partitions by Shrinking Toward an Anchor: Shrinkage Partition Distribution

-The two most common partition distributions are the Ewens \citep{ewens1972sampling, pitman1995exchangeable, pitman1996some} and the Ewens-Pitman \citep{pitman1997two} distributions (also referred to as the one-parameter and two-parameter Chinese restaurant process, respectively).
+The two most common partition distributions are the Ewens \citep{ewens1972sampling, pitman1995exchangeable} and the Ewens-Pitman \citep{pitman1997two} distributions (also referred to as the one-parameter and two-parameter Chinese restaurant process, respectively).
 The CAPF for the Ewens-Pitman partition distribution is:

 Although this distribution is invariant to item allocation order, we include a permutation parameter in the CAPF for notational consistency.
-The CAPF of the Ewens distribution can be obtain by setting $\delta=0$ in (\ref{EQ:Ewens-Pitman}).
+The CAPF of the Ewens distribution can be obtained by setting $\delta=0$ in (\ref{EQ:Ewens-Pitman}).
 Both the Ewens and Ewens-Pitman distributions have the ``rich-get-richer'' property which can be adjusted to some extent in the Ewens-Pitman distribution through the discount parameter $\delta$.
+We use $\text{CRP}(\alpha)$ to denote the Ewens-Pitman distribution with concentration $\alpha$ and discount $\delta = 0$.